Ahmad Sanjar: Battle of Ghazni (1117)

+Battle of Saveh (1119)

 On February 26, 1105 Sultan Barkiyaruq died.
 He chose his younger son, Muizzeddin Malik-Shah, as heir to the throne.
-Malikshah took the name Malik-Shah II after being proclaimed the Sultan of the Seljuk Empire.
+Malik-Shah took the name Malik-Shah II after being proclaimed the Sultan of the Seljuk Empire.
 However, the true power was in the hands of his uncle, Muhammad Tapar.
 In the same year, Muhammad Tapar dethroned his nephew and started to rule the State himself as sultan.
 When Muhammad died on April 4, 1118, his son Mahmud II was declared as new sultan.

 When Muhammad's son Mahmud II ascended the throne, Emir of Yazd Garshasp II fell into disgrace; slander about him spread to the court that made him lose confidence, and made Mahmud send a military force to Yazd where Garshasp was arrested and jailed in Jibal, while Yazd was granted to the royal cupbearer.
-Garshasp, however, escaped and returned to Yazd, where he requested protection from Ahmad Sanjar (Garshasp's wife was the sister of Ahmad).
+Garshasp, however, escaped and returned to Yazd, where he requested protection from Ahmad Sanjar (Garshasp's wife was the sister of Ahmad Sanjar).

-Garshasp urged Ahmad to invade the domains of Mahmud in Central Iran and gave him information on how to march to Central Iran, and the ways to combat Mahmud.
+Garshasp urged Ahmad Sanjar to invade the domains of Mahmud in Central Iran and gave him information on how to march to Central Iran, and the ways to combat Mahmud.
 Ahmad accepted and advanced with an army to the west in 1119, where he together with "five kings" defeated Mahmud at Saveh.
 The kings who aided Ahmad during the battle were Garshasp himself, the Emir of Sistan and the Khwarazmshah, including two other unnamed kings.
-Nizari forces were also present in Sanjar's army.
-After being victorious, Ahmad then restored the domains of Garshasp II.
-Ahmad then marched as far as Baghdad, where he agreed with Mahmud that he should marry one of his daughters, and that he should give up strategic territories in northern Persia.
+Nizari forces were also present in Ahmad Sanjar's army.
+After being victorious, Ahmad Sanjar then restored the domains of Garshasp II.
+Ahmad Sanjar then marched as far as Baghdad, where he agreed with Mahmud that he should marry one of his daughters, and that he should give up strategic territories in northern Persia.

+Campaign of Western Kara-Khanid (1130)

+As a result of the internal turmoil that broke out in the Western Kara-Khanid country in 1130, the Western Kara-Khanid ruler Arslan Khan asked for help from Sanjar.
+After a while, he announced that the internal unrest had ended and asked for Sanjar to return.
+Later, it was revealed that Sanjar would be assassinated by Arslan Khan's order.
+Following these events, Sanjar marched to Samarkand with his army and laid siege to the city.
+The Seljuk army under the command of Sanjar captured Samarkand.